-In June 2011 Strike announced the initial JORC mineral resource for the Cusco Iron Ore Project in Peru (details or which can be found in the Review of Operations section above).
-The Cusco mineral resource, which is located on AF's Santo Tomas concessions, is the second of the company's two iron JORC ore mineral resources located in Peru.
-The Cusco Iron Ore Project is located in the southern highlands of Peru within the highly prospective Andahuaylas-Yauri copper/iron belt.
-A review of historical drill samples has identified broad zones of anomalous copper, silver and molybdenum values which the company plans to incorporate in a further review of the polymetallic potential for the region.
+In June 2011 Strike announced the initial JORC mineral resource for the Cusco Iron Ore Project in Perú (details of which can be found in the Review of Operations section above).
+The Cusco mineral resource, which is located on AF's Santo Tomas concessions, is the second of the Company's two JORC iron-ore Mineral Resources located in Perú.
+The Cusco Iron-Ore Project is located in the southern highlands of Perú within the highly prospective Andahuaylas-Yauri copper/iron belt.
+A review of historical drill samples has identified broad zones of anomalous copper, silver and molybdenum values which the Company plans to incorporate in a further review of the polymetallic potential for the region.

-Towards the end of the financial year Strike entered into negotiations with Canadian iron ore explorer, Cuervo Resources Inc. ("Cuervo") for Strike to provide financing to Cuervo in return for the option for Strike to purchase up to 49% of Cuervo through the exercise of Cuervo Share Warrants.
-Cuervo is a Peru focused iron ore explorer which has concession within the Cusco geological region which are complementary to Strike's own concession interests.
-This transaction forms part of Strike's strategy of consolidating its position of as a major holder of high-quality iron ore concessions in the Apurimac and Cusco regions of Peru.
+Towards the end of the financial year Strike entered into negotiations with Canadian iron-ore explorer, Cuervo Resources Inc. (Cuervo) for Strike to provide financing to Cuervo in return for the option for Strike to purchase up to 49% of Cuervo through the exercise of Cuervo Share Warrants.
+Cuervo is a Perú-focused iron ore explorer which has concession within the Cusco geological region which are complementary to Strike's own concession interests.
+This transaction forms part of Strike's strategy of consolidating its position of as a major holder of high-quality iron ore concessions in the Apurimac and Cusco regions of Perú.
 These negotiations were successfully concluded in July 2011 and the key terms of the financing agreement can be found in the "Events Subsequent to the Reporting Date" section below and Note 25 to the Financial Statements.

-During the year, Strike, through its interest in AF, continued to progress development studies in relation to the Apurimac Iron Ore Project, including product optimisation studies and transport trade off analysis.
-As a part of the geological review a decision was made to continue the company's focus on increasing the resource inventory at both the Apurimac and Cusco projects.
+During the year, Strike, through its interest in AF, continued to progress development studies in relation to the Apurimac Iron-Ore Project, including product optimisation studies and transport trade-off analysis.
+As a part of the geological review a decision was made to continue the Company's focus on increasing the resource inventory at both the Apurimac and Cusco Projects.
 This will principally comprise a major drilling campaign with the objectives of:

-- Increasing the current iron ore resources at Apurimac from the current 269 Mt @ 57.3% Fe Resource to at least 500Mt, at a similar grade; and - Increasing the Measured and Indicated Resource within the total Resource, at a similar grade.
+- Increasing the current iron-ore resources at Apurimac from the current 269 Mt at 57.3% Fe Resource to at least 500Mt, at a similar grade; and - Increasing the Measured and Indicated Resource within the total Resource, at a similar grade.

-In June, Peru's Presidential election resulted in the election of Ollanta Humala, a former army officer.
-Mr. Humala's election cast doubt over Peru's ability to continue its strong growth seen over the past years, due to his leftist political views.
-However, subsequent to the election and appointment of key government ministers the economic outlook for Peru is viewed favourably.
+In June, Perú's Presidential election resulted in the election of Ollanta Humala, a former army officer.
+Mr. Humala's election cast doubt over Perú's ability to continue its strong growth seen over the past years, due to his perceived left-wing political views.
+However, subsequent to the election and appointment of key government ministers the economic outlook for Perú is viewed favourably.